StarRocks/starrocks/docs/en/administration/Configuration.md

 ##### allow_system_reserved_names

 - **Default**: FALSE
-- **Description**: Whether to allow users to create columns whose names initiated with `__op` and `__row`.
+- **Description**: Whether to allow users to create columns whose names are initiated with `__op` and `__row`.
 To enable this feaure, set this paramter to `TRUE`.
-Please note that thess name formats are reserved for special purposes in StarRocks and creating such columns may result in undefined behavior.
+Please note that these name formats are reserved for special purposes in StarRocks and creating such columns may result in undefined behavior.
 Therefore this feature is disabled by default.
 This item is supported from v3.2.0 onwards.

 ##### enable_backup_materialized_view

 - **Default**: TRUE
-- **Description**: Whehter to enable the BACKUP and RESTORE of asynchronous materialized views wihtin when backing up or restoring a specific database.
+- **Description**: Whehter to enable the BACKUP and RESTORE of asynchronous materialized views when backing up or restoring a specific database.
 If this item is set to `false`, StarRocks will skip backing up asynchronized materialized views.
 This item is supported from v3.2.0 onwards.

 ##### enable_colocate_mv_index

 - **Default**: TRUE
-- **Description**: Whether to support colocate the synchronous materialized view index with the base table when creating a synchronous materialized view.
-If this item is set to `ture`, tablet sink will only send chunk once to speed up the synchronous materialized view's transformation performance.
+- **Description**: Whether to support colocating the synchronous materialized view index with the base table when creating a synchronous materialized view.
+If this item is set to `true`, tablet sink will speed up the write performance of synchronous materialized views.
 This item is supported from v3.2.0 onwards.

 ### Configure FE static parameters